 Curriculum: The IBPYP offers an inquiring approach to the elementary school (early years to grade 5).
 The secondary school (grade 6 to grade 12) is split into the IBMYP for grades 6 to grade 10 and the IBDP for grades 11 and 12.
-IBDP is offered as the core college-preparatory curriculum for grades 11 and 12 with the FIS High School Diploma (FIS HSDP) following the IBDP standard level courses’ benchmarks and standards.
-Students must complete a minimum of 24 credits for the FIS HS DP for a four year period.
-The following are compulsory requirements: four credits of English; three credits each of math, science, humanities and world language other than English; two credits each for physical education/health and arts; one credit for Theory of Knowledge (two-year course), and an additional three credits from the above-listed subject areas.
+IBDP is offered as the core college-preparatory curriculum for grades 11 and 12 with the FIS high school diploma (FIS HSDP) following the IBDP standard level courses’ benchmarks and standards.
+Students must complete a minimum of 24 credits for the FIS HS DP for a four-year period.
+The following are compulsory requirements: four credits of English; three credits each of math, science, humanities and world language other than English; one and a half credits each for physical education/health and arts; half a credit for Theory of Knowledge (two-year course), and an additional three credits from the above-listed subject areas.
 C.A.S.
 (Creativity, Activity and Service) is a Pass/Fail activity with no credits awarded; however, it is a graduation requirement.
-FIS has a developed Well-Being team which includes student support, English language support, social and emotional support, college application support, health, and wellbeing support.
+FIS has an extensive Well-Being team consisting of language and learning support, social and emotional support, college application support, health, and wellbeing support.
 FIS has the staffing to support minor learning differences.

 Facilities: FIS has two campuses located in the western part of Fukuoka City, known as Momochi, overlooking the Muromi River.
-The current facilities include classrooms equipped with age appropriate equipment to support the different learners, three science labs, two music rooms, a gymnasium, two art rooms, a dispensary, multiple large learning spaces, and a 12,000-volume library.
+The current facilities include classrooms equipped with age-appropriate equipment to support the different learners, three science labs, two music rooms, a gymnasium, two art rooms, a dispensary, multiple large learning spaces, and a 12,000-volume library.
 In 2019, FIS redesigned its playground to better support the wide age range of its students.
 The second campus (Annex) is located about a four-minute walk from the main campus and houses the FIS Art Center, Design lab, and a few other classrooms.
 The FIS campus is easily accessible by public transportation.

-Finances: For the 2020-2021 school year, FIS’s income derives from tuition and registration fees.
-Annual tuition rates are paid in yen, the approximate fees in U.S. dollars are as follows: PK: $12,757; K-grade 5: $12,975; grades 6-8: $14,015; grades 9-10: $15,065 and grades 11-12: $15,670.
-The annual facility fee is $945 is also charged annually.
+Finances: For the 2022-2023 school year, FIS’s income derives from tuition and registration fees.
+Annual tuition rates are paid in yen, the approximate fees in U.S. dollars are as follows: PK: $10,200; K-grade 5: $10,500; grades 6-8: $11.300; grades 9-10: $12,100 and grades 11-12: $12,600.
+An annual facility fee of $908 is also charged annually.